-Midcentury modern features clean lines, but the materials used can be welcoming and comfortable.
+Midcentury modern features clean lines, but the materials can still be welcoming and comfortable.
 For instance, look at soft leather couches or a tufted pattern to cozy things up.
-Instead of black or dark grey, opt for a brown leather to keep things more cozy.
+Instead of black or dark grey, choose a brown leather to keep things cozier.
 Then, you can layer on throw blankets in warm tones of ivory, green, and mustard yellow.
-You can also add throw pillows with textures like ribbing or hassled edges.
+You can also add throw pillows with textures like ribbing or tasseled edges.

 Finally, don’t forget about the floor.
 Place area rugs under your midcentury modern coffee table to soften up the space.

 Natural elements like house plants, wood decor, jute rugs, and rattan or wicker baskets that house blankets or books are another way to create a cozy environment without giving up the midcentury modern feel of the room.
 Mix and match warm metals with wood to keep it interesting.
-Choose the earth tones midnight blue, grey, or mustard yellow for the wall color or in wall art.
+Choose earth tones such as midnight blue, grey, or mustard yellow for the wall color or artwork.
 This helps envelop the room in a natural palette that doesn’t stray too far from the tones of a midcentury modern aesthetic.

 If you choose darker walls, make sure you have plenty of light coming from windows and light fixtures to keep the space warm and inviting.
 Perhaps use a see-through curtain in a linen fabric that complements the natural tones but still lets light into the room.

-Adding shelving in one corner with old books and smaller plants will help bring the entire look together.
-You can mix and match designs without losing the integrity of a midcentury modern design.
-Keep it to three or four colors, using them in textiles, couch fabric, wall decor, and wallpaper, for a cohesive look.
+Shelving in one corner with old books and smaller plants can bring the entire look together.
+You can mix and match designs without losing the integrity of midcentury modern design.
+Keep it to three or four colors, incorporating them in textiles, couch fabric, wall decor, and wallpaper, for a cohesive look.